-For a fourth year we are coordinating our competition around the size of each team's Computer Science Department.
+For a fifth year we are coordinating our competition around the size of each team's Computer Science Department.
 Teams from departments deemed "Large" will compete with each other, while teams from departments deemed "Small" will compete with each other.
 Departments will be deemed "Large" if they have 15 or more than faculty.
 Departments will be deemed "Small" if they have fewer than 15 faculty.

 Registration will remain open until all seats are filled.